 The secret is rolling out the pastry with a pasta machine.
 I thought my rolling skills were sufficient, that the pieces of pastry I had created were thin enough.
 Not even close.
 I think my ‘thin’ sheets were actually about 5 times too thick.
 So a pasta machine is the answer, rolling the pastry out incrementally to the 6th or 7th setting.
 The 7th setting is best, but the dough is quite hard to work with at that thickness.

 With the delicacy of the dough in mind, be sure to keep everything well floured.
 Don’t go crazy or anything, it’s always best to use a little flour as possible to complete the task at hand, just sprinkle a light coating of flour over everything regularly, bearing in mind this dough is very keen to stick to both the pasta rollers and your worktop.
 Both of these scenarios are extremely frustrating.

-Rest assured though, that the neatness of the pastry is not important as everything will be folded over and coiled around – don’t worry about tears (unless their yours!) or misshapen pastry.
+Rest assured though, that the neatness of the pastry is not important as everything will be folded over and coiled around – don’t worry about tears (unless they’re yours!) or misshapen pastry.
 However, to further mitigate against sticking, roll out and fill only one sheet of pastry at a time.
 Be sure to keep the rest of the dough loosely covered while you work so it doesn’t dry out.